 personal opinion of a character's threads, or lack thereof.
 Does the

-character make a statement with their look, or do they just come off as
+character make a fashion statement with their look, or do they just come off as

-boring? ...or even worse, are they potentially a "rip-off" of another design?
+boring?
+Or even worse, are they "ripping-off" another character design?

-For characters that have more than one in-game outfit, their primary alt.
+For characters who have more than one in-game outfit, their primary alternate

 outfits are also taken into consideration in the